llevasseur/fantasy-hockey-league/README.md

 Participants can use this github to view stats, including the Scoreboard, Selected Roosters, and Standings in each category.

 To update scores:
-1. Run the python script `python ./src/fetch-player-data.py`
+1. Run the python script `python3 ./src/alpha-nhl/fetch-player-data.py`
-2. Write manual player data to `python ./src/write-manual-data.py`.
-Input ex: Firstname1 Lastname1,SOG,MM,SS, ...
+2. Write manual player data to `python3 ./src/alpha-nhl/write-manual-data.py`.
+Input ex: FirstInitial.
+Lastname, SOG, M, SS, ...
-3. Run `python ./src/merge-data.py`
+3. Run `python3 ./src/alpha-nhl/merge-data.py`
-4. Run `python ./src/data-to-md.py`
+4. Run `python3 ./src/alpha-nhl/data-to-md.py`
-5. Run `python ./src/parse-standings.py`
+5. Run `python3 ./src/alpha-nhl/parse-standings.py`
 6. Add, commit, and push changes to this github repository.
-## Design Decisions
+## Design Decisions: Alpha
 Functional Requirements:
 1. Request a response from each [eliteprospect.com](https://www.eliteprospects.com/league/wjc-20/stats/2021-2022?page=1) webpage with player statistics (page=[1,4]).
 <kbd>![elite prospects webpage example](/public/images/http_source.jpg)</kbd>

 Extract the html from the response and pull out data using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), then save data as a `json` database.

 2. Some information is not provided on eliteprospect.com, including Shots on Goal and Time Played in Minutes.
-This information can be found on [iihf.com](https://www.iihf.com/en/events/2022/wm20/gamecenter/statistics/37416/5-lat-vs-can) game statistics summaries.
+This information can be found on [iihf.com](https://www.iihf.com/en/events/2022/wm20/gamecenter/statistics/37416/5-lat-vs-can) or [nhl.com](https://www.nhl.com/gamecenter/bos-vs-nyr/2022/11/03/2022020161/recap/stats#game=2022020161,game_state=final,lock_state=final,game_tab=stats) game statistics summaries.
 <kbd>![iihf stats summary webpage example](/public/images/additional_source.jpg)</kbd>

-A web scraper has not been constructed for this website yet so player data is added manually to a separate `json` file. `write-manual-data.py` is a CLI API to do this easily, taking Firstname1 Lastname1,SOG,MM,SS, ... , as input.
+In the Beta version, a [selenium](https://selenium-python.readthedocs.io/) web scraper will be used, however, it has not been perfected for the alpha version.
+In the mean time, player data is added manually to a separate `json` file. `write-manual-data.py` is a CLI API to do this easily, taking FirstInitial.
+Lastname, SOG, M, SS, ... , as input.
 Save data as a `json` database.

 3. Merge the fetched player database and the manual player database using `player_name` as the primary key.
+As some players have ascii characters not available on English keyboards, like `Tim Stützle`, a separate database has been created to determine player names based on the `FirstInitial.
+Lastname` input.

 4. Display the data in 3 locations:
 * ROSTERS.md: A visualizer for each participants drafted players' statistics.